litchipi/blog/posts/rust/containers_in_rust/part1.md

 > but function differently because containers virtualize the operating system instead of hardware.

 So we can run a software having administrator rights and performing any kind of operations without harming our system.
-Of course this is theorical and the real security will depend on a lot of factors, including the implementation, to avoid container evasion (the same way we would want to avoid virtual machine evasion), a great post about it is [Understanding Docker container escapes][understand-docker-container-escape].
+Of course this is theoretical and the real security will depend on a lot of factors, including the implementation, to avoid container evasion (the same way we would want to avoid virtual machine evasion), a great post about it is [Understanding Docker container escapes][understand-docker-container-escape].